-32. On or around January 12, 2011, Think Finance pitched a similar rent-a-tribe arrangement to the Otoe-Missouria Tribe.
+- 32. On or around January 12, 2011, Think Finance pitched a similar rent-a-tribe arrangement-which would become the Great Plans enterprise-to the Otoe-Missouria Tribe.
 (Ex.
 3, Jan.
-12, 2011 Great Plains Lending Meeting).

-33. This presentation provided an overview of Think Finance's consumer finance products (Ex.
+12, 2011 Great Plains Lending Meeting.) - 33.
+This presentation provided an overview of Think Finance's consumer finance products (Ex.
 3 at TF-VA000918), the underwriting chain of command for the loans (Ex.
 3 at TF-VA000921), the marketing strategy for the loans (Ex.
-3 at TF-VA000922), the lending structure, and key contractual agreements, including a loan purchase agreement where GPLS would purchase loans originated by Great Plains within two days (Ex.
-3 at TF-VA000923-924).
+3 at TF-VA000922), the lending structure, and key contractual agreements, including a loan purchase agreement evidencing the almost automatic transfer of loans originated by Great Plains to GPLS, which committed to purchasing the loans within two days of origination.

-34. Great Plains did not exist prior to this meeting, and, as part of Think Finance's presentation, the next steps were "[c]reate tribal entity-Great Plains Lending, LLC," "setup tribal bank account at FBD," "review/approve consumer legal documents," and "[r]eview/sign contractual agreements."
 (Ex.
-3 at TF-VA000927).

-35. Like Plain Green, Great Plains also received a nominal amount of the revenue generated by the loans and did not need to invest any capital or resources to the operations.

-36. Instead, GPLS deposited the initial \$1 million used to fund the illegal loans made in the name of Great Plains.
+3 at TF-VA000923-924.) - 34.
+Great Plains did not exist prior to this meeting, and, as part of Think Finance's presentation, the next steps were to "[c]reate tribal entity-Great Plains Lending, LLC," "setup tribal bank account at FBD," "review/approve consumer legal documents," and "[r]eview/sign contractual agreements."
 (Ex.
-4, Flow of Funds Overview).

-37. Similarly, through a credit agreement with Think Finance (not Plain Green or the Chippewa Cree Tribe), Haynes Investments provided the initial \$2 million used to fund the illegal loans in the name of Plain Green.
+3 at TF-VA000927.) - 35.
+Like Plain Green, Great Plains also received a nominal amount of the revenue generated by the loans and did not need to invest any capital or resources in the operation. - 36.
+Rather, GPLS fronted the cash, depositing the initial \$1 million used to fund the illegal loans made in Great Plains' name.
 (Ex.
-5, Mar.
-2011 Credit Agreement).

-38. Additionally, Defendants dictated the major policies of each of the tribal entities.

-39. For example, Defendants controlled the application requirements, application processing timelines, the application rejection rules, when to resell loans, pricing and loan amounts, the states where loans would be offered, funding options, payment rules, and waiving of fees.
-(Ex.
-6, Aug.
-7, 2012 Loan Product Functionality, at TF-VA022202-22231).

-40. Defendants also controlled the interest-rates that would be offered to consumers.
-(Ex.
-6 at TF-VA022229-22230).

-41. In short, although Plain Green and Great Plains held themselves out as the actual lenders of these internet payday loans, Defendants were the de facto owners and controlled the operations of the Plain Green and Great Plains.

-42. Defendants also received the majority of the profits generated by the scheme other than: (1) the nominal percentage returned to the Tribes for the use of their name and (2) the flat-fee repaid to Victory Park and Haynes Investments for providing the capital to fund the loans.

-43. Each of Defendants played an integral role for returning as much money as possible to Think Finance.

-44. For example, TC Administrative participated in the enterprise as an administrative service provider and, more importantly, as the pass through entity who received Think Finance's share of the profits of the scheme.
-(Ex.
-3 at TF-VA045853).

-45. TC Administrative Services received the "net income" from the enterprises after accounting for the fixed return of 18-20% allocated to Victory Park for providing the capital to fund the loans through GPLS.
+4, Flow of Funds Overview.)

+- 37. Additionally, Defendants determined the major policies of lending fronts Great Plains and Plain Green. - 38.
+For example, Defendants controlled the application requirements, application processing timelines, the application rejection rules, when to resell loans, pricing and loan amounts, the states where loans would be offered, funding options, payment rules, and waiving of fees.
+(See Ex.
+5, Installment Loan Product Functionality, TC Decision Services 2012 at TF-VA022202-31, Gibbs v.
+Plain Green LLC, No. 3:17-cv-00495-MHL (E.D.
+Va Sept.
+25, 2017), ECF No. 35.) - 39.
+Defendants also controlled the interest-rates that would be offered to consumers.
+(See Ex.
+5 at TF-VA022229-22231.) - 40.
+In short, although Plain Green and Great Plains held themselves out as the actual lenders of these internet payday loans, Defendants were the de facto owners and controlled the operations of Plain Green and Great Plains. - 41.
+Defendants also received the majority of the profits generated by the scheme. - 42.
+Each of Defendants furthermore played an integral role in ensuring as much money as possible was returned to Think Finance. - 43.
+For example, TC Administrative participated in the enterprise as an administrative service provider and, more importantly, as the pass through entity who received Think Finance's share of the profits of the scheme.
+(See Ex.
+3 at TF-VA000923.) - 44.
+In this role, TC Administrative received the "net income" from the Plain Green and Great Plain enterprises.
+(See id.)
-46. Pursuant to a servicing agreements, TC Decision Sciences participated in the enterprises as the website operator and software administrator for Plain Green and Great Plains.

-47. As part of this role, TC Decision Sciences also handled customer service responsibilities, such as communications with consumers under the guise of Great Plains.
+- 45. Pursuant to a servicing agreement, TC Decision Sciences participated in the enterprises as the website operator and software administrator for Plain Green and Great Plains. - 46.
+As part of this role, TC Decision Sciences also handled customer service responsibilities, such as communications with consumers under the guise of Great Plains. - 47.
+Tailwind Marketing handled the online and other advertisements for Great Plains.